lykn/embeds/README.md

 # test_embed_json
-This repo shows you the numberous ways to make embeds
+This repo shows you the numerous ways to make embeds.
+As normal JSON and also for some Discord Bots